aljawaid/Glancer/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Glancer lets you quickly jump to a project, task or comment through a search bar at the bottom of the screen.
-Following the ['Getting Things Done' - GTD](https://en.wikipedia.org/wiki/Getting_Things_Done) methodology, productive users can glance in and out of tasks, comments and projects across the interface.
+Quickly jump to a project, task or comment through a bar at the bottom of the screen.
+Use the new copy to clipboard feature in different formats coupled with the new global shortcut icon to realise why Glancer was built for power users.
+Following the ['Getting Things Done' - GTD](https://en.wikipedia.org/wiki/Getting_Things_Done) methodology, productive users can glance through their workflow easily.

 Features